liafenxd/autoclicker/README.md

 This autoclicker works on **any** version of minecraft.

 # Dependencies
- - [Process Hacker 2](https://processhacker.sourceforge.io/downloads.php) (or any process viewer of your choice) for injection
+ - [A DLL Injection Client](https://github.com/the-antibody/dll-injector) (you can use any of your choice, but mine is linked there)

 # Media
 ![image](https://user-images.githubusercontent.com/71285258/185497254-bd3923d7-db68-4a05-9f3b-6d80bf231ff4.png)